How Tokenized Treasuries Work as Onchain Collateral

 Summing Up

-By 2030, tokenized assets could reach trillions in value, with Treasuries serving as the gateway for other real-world assets like equities and real estate.
+By 2030, tokenized assets could reach trillions in value, with Treasuries becoming the gateway for other real-world assets like equities and real estate.
 Innovations, including AI-based agents and zero-knowledge proofs, will enhance privacy and scalability across these systems.
-Expect more cross-chain bridges and institutional pilots in the coming years.
+Expect more cross-chain bridges and institutional products in the coming years.

-All in all, tokenized treasuries are enhancing decentralized finance by providing stable, yield-bearing collateral that brings elements of reliability with blockchain innovation.
+All in all, tokenized treasuries are enhancing decentralized finance by providing stable and yield-bearing collateral using blockchain technology.

 Also Read: Ethereum Hits Record Usage But Price Lags, Staking Paradox Explained